tbyoung4/Pickleball_Machine_Learning/README.md

 A powerpoint presentation will also be uploaded soon.

 A code book is avalaible as a pdf to understand the variables of interet.
-This analysis was performed in google colab.
-Both py and ipynb files are avaliable.
+This analysis was performed in google colab and is avalaibel as a py file.

 # Overall of Analysis Performed
 1. Data processed in excel